 With information about the pain, the person’s medical history, and results of a physical examination, doctors may be able to determine the most likely causes:

-Pain on the front or one side of the neck usually is not caused by a problem with the spinal cord.
+Pain on the front or on one side of the neck usually is not caused by a problem with the spinal cord.

 Pain that is constant, severe, progressively worse, and unrelieved by rest, particularly if it keeps the person awake at night and is accompanied by sweating, may indicate cancer or an infection.

-Some Causes and Features of Neck Pain
+Treatment of Neck Pain

 Avoiding aggravating activities, such as sitting for extended periods of time (particularly when also using a computer, phone, or other electronic device), may help.
-People should use good posture and body mechanics when standing, sitting, lying down, or doing any activity.
+Using good posture and body mechanics when standing, sitting, lying down, or doing any activity is important.
+People are taught how to stand, sit, and sleep in ways that do not strain the neck.
 People who sleep on their side should use a pillow to support the head and neck in a neutral position (not tilted down toward the bed or up toward the ceiling).
 People who sleep on their back should use a pillow to support, but not raise, the head and neck.
 People should avoid sleeping on their stomach.
-Doctors or physical therapists may suggest stretching and strengthening exercises, including strengthening exercises for the upper back.
+People may also wear a neck brace (cervical collar) to keep the neck still and help relieve pain.
+Doctors or physical therapists Physical Therapy (PT) Physical therapy, a component of rehabilitation, involves exercising and manipulating the body with an emphasis on the back, upper arms, and legs.
+It can improve joint and muscle function, helping... read more may suggest stretching and strengthening exercises, including strengthening exercises for the upper back.

-Most of the disorders that can cause low back pain can cause neck pain.
+Many of the disorders that can cause low back pain can cause neck pain.